BleuLlama/AmigaInputToUSB/README.md

   - Amiga 1000 keyboards (4P4C (RJ-22) jack)
   - Amiga 2000,3000 keyboards (5-pin DIN jack)
   - Amiga 4000 keyboards (6-pin mini-DIN jack)

+# Future possibilities/features
+- Autodetect Amiga Mouse / Atari Mouse / Atari Joystick (See below)
+- Pushbuttons with 7 segment display to select mode without serial interface
+- N port input (instead of 1 port) via use of a series of 8 bit parallel in, serial out shift register (74HC165).
+This could be a modular, chainable board, where you plug one into the next.
+Make 4 identical boards so that Atari 800 M.U.L.E. would be properly emulated... or make 3, use two for user joysticks, one for Mouse input, etc.

+# Current Status Notes

+(2015/07/15) The initial version is done, minus keyboard support.
+I've been having power problems getting the Amiga keyboards to be powerable off of the Arduino/USB power.

+I need to make a small 8 pin adapter to "inject" power into the cord for the keyboards.
+Then I need to figure out how to properly read from the keyboard and adapt it appropriately.
+There is example code which I've included in this project that does this, however, I may end up rewriting it from scratch to get a better understanding of how it works.

+Last night I did sketch out ideas in figuring out how to autodetect between Atari Joystick, Amiga Mouse and Atari Mouse.
+I think that just by doing some simple analysis of the signals coming in, it should be possible to determine the device type.
+When it powers on, the device will go into a "detection" state.
+In this state, it waits for N changes for the U/D/L/R or V/H/VQ/HQ (Amiga) or HQ/H/VQ/V (Atari) data bits.
+By profiling these, it should be trivial to detect between mouse and joystick.
+By profiling a little more, it should be possible to detect between Atari and Amiga mice.

+If we look at the signal sets, we can determine easily if it's not a joystick.
+On a joystick it is impossible for (Up and Down) to be low at the same time... same with (Left and Right).
+If we ever see a case where either of those two situations occur, we know it's not a joystick.

+From there, we can profile the data in 4 pairs: (1,3), (2,4), (1,2),
+(3,4).
+By looking at the data, we can determine which of those four have had only valid transition sequences: (forward or backwards in the following two bit gray code sequence)

+	00 - 01 - 11 - 10 - 00

+If the valid transitions only happen in the (1,3) and (2,4) pairs, then it is an Amiga Mouse.
+If the valid transitions only happen in the (1,2) and (3,4) pairs, then we know it's an Atari mouse.